 And according to a study in the American Journal of Clinical Nutrition, eating a high-glycemic carb like jasmine rice (or rice cereal) 4 hours before bed can cut the amount of time it takes to fall asleep in half compared to a low-GI food.
 This is because high-glycemic carbs, which spike insulin and blood sugar more quickly than low-GI foods, can help increase the ratio of tryptophan circulating in your blood by siphoning off other amino acids to your muscles.
 This lets the tryptophan outcompete those other amino acids for entrance into your brain, allowing more of the sedative to signal it’s time to put your head to the pillow.

 Another great muscle-relaxing magnesium source?
 Nuts!
-Cashews and peanuts are good, but almonds are great.
-That’s because almonds (which just so happen to be one of these 16 Must-Have Staples for a Flat-Belly Kitchen) are also high in calcium.
+Cashews and peanuts are good, but almonds are deemed one of the best foods that help you sleep.
+That’s because almonds (one of our must-have staples for a flat-belly kitchen) are also high in calcium.
 This tag team works together to calm the body and relax muscles.
 Calcium plays its role by helping the brain convert the amino acid tryptophan into sleep-inducing melatonin.
 This also explains why dairy products which contain both tryptophan and calcium, are one of the top sleep-inducing foods.

 Yet another reason to love this versatile food.
 With its long list of sleep-inducing nutrients, spinach is an insomniac’s best friend.
-Not only is it a source of tryptophan, the green is an excellent source of folate, magnesium, and vitamins B6 and C, which are all key co-factors in synthesizing serotonin, and subsequently, melatonin.
+Not only is it a source of tryptophan, but the leafy green is also an excellent source of folate, magnesium, and vitamins B6 and C, which are all key co-factors in synthesizing serotonin, and subsequently, melatonin.
 Spinach also contains glutamine, an amino acid which stimulates the body to get rid of the cellular toxins that lead to sleeplessness.
 When it comes to cooking spinach, avoid the flame.
 Heat breaks down glutamine as well as vitamins C and B, so it’s best to eat spinach raw—combine with a banana and almond milk for the perfect before-bed snack.
-For more tips on preparing foods for the most health benefits, don’t miss our report, How to Extract the Most Nutrient From Your Food.
+For more tips on preparing foods for the most health benefits, don’t miss our report, how to extract the most nutrients from your food.